helmedeiros/hoster/docs/ARCHITECTURE.md

 # Architecture

-> Status: in transition.
-This document describes the **target** shape the codebase is being refactored toward over the January 2025 cycle.
-Pieces that already live in their target home are marked ✅; pieces still in their legacy location are marked ⏳.
+> Status: hexagonal layout is in place as of the January 2025 cycle. `core/` and `adapters/` exist and host the pieces described below.
+The remaining `builtin/` files are the **commands** layer (verbs that compose core + adapters) — they have not been split further because the grouping is already reasonable, and one-file-per-command would multiply files without payoff.

 ## The three layers